learn-co-curriculum/react-hooks-tdd-mocking-apis/README.md

 testing, our mock function will be called instead.
 Since the mock function has the same interface as `fetch` (with some wild-looking syntax!), our component will get the expected result back from the mock function, and our tests will pass.
-Notice that our mocked translation result is `"Holaaa"`, which lets us know that the real API data isn't being used.
+Notice that our mocked translation result is `"Holaaa."`, which lets us know that the real API data isn't being used.

 ## Mocking Network Communication